ChrisVega/Geiger-Boy/README.md

 Note that the buzzer and LED + 200Ω were put in parallel in the final circuit which produced a louder click.
 The two can also be controlled by a transistor used as a switch which produces slightly better results but was not needed for this in class demonstration.
 The base is connected to the Arduino pin and a 5V source is connected to the collector and the LED and buzzer are connected to the emitter.

 ### Parts, procedure and specifications
-A duty cycle of 75% was produced by an Arduino Uno and used to control the switch for the DC-DC boost converter.
+A PWM signal with a duty cycle of 75% was produced by an Arduino Uno and used to control the switch for the DC-DC boost converter.
 The input voltage was 5V and 400V was expected at the output.

 An SBM-20 surplus Soviet Geiger Muller tube was used in this circuit which requires a working voltage between 350V-500V.
 The tube is capable of detecting beta and gamma particles.
 When the tube produces a pulse this applies a current to the base which activates a transistor.
 This also produces a pulse but one which can be better used by a micro controller.
 This pulse is then used as the count event for getting COM and triggering the buzzer and LED.